This website contains imagery which is only suitable for audiences 18+.

 Continue to be mindful of your incision sites and avoid activities that could put excessive strain on them.
 Dr. Watts may provide specific guidelines for exercises or activities to avoid during this phase.

 During this period, you will also have follow-up appointments with Dr. Watts to assess your progress.
-These appointments are an opportunity to discuss any concerns or questions you may have and ensure that your recovery is on track.
+These appointments are an opportunity to discuss any concerns or questions you may have and make sure your recovery is on track.

 Care and Results after Facelift Surgery

 During your recovery, Dr. Watts will schedule follow-up appointments to monitor your progress and address any concerns.
-These appointments are crucial for ensuring that your healing is on track and any potential issues are promptly identified and addressed.
+These appointments are crucial to make sure your healing is on track and any potential issues are promptly identified and addressed.

 Use these appointments as an opportunity to discuss any questions or uncertainties you may have.
 Dr. Watts will assess the healing of your incisions, the overall progress of your recovery, and provide recommendations for further care.